stefanocoretta/phd-project/analysis/scripts/process.praat.md

 <<<sync function>>>
 ```

 The following code creates a procedure called zeroPadding.
+The code is by Daniel Riggs and can be found at http://praatscriptingtutorial.com/procedures.
 The procedure allows automatic zero padding in file names with numeric indexes.
 For example: `Sound001.wav`, `Sound002.wav`, ..., `Sound010.wav`, ..., `Sound100.wav`.

 ### "padding"
 ```praat